matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 {{% added-in v="1.19" %}}

-When Alice invites Bob to an encrypted room, she might want Bob to have access to messages that were previously sent in that room, subject to the [history visibility](#room-history-visibility) setting of the room.
+When Alice invites Bob to an encrypted room, she likely wants Bob to have access to messages that were previously sent in that room, subject to the [history visibility](#room-history-visibility) setting of the room.